didacb/InfIntE/README.md

 load_PyGol()
 ```

-Currently PyGol only works in linux environments.
+Currently PyGol only works in linux and mac environments.
 It is necessary that
-the following linux packages are installed to avoid problems of
-compilation:

-- cython
-- python-dev

-Also, the following python modules need to be installed:
+the following python modules are installed:

 - numpy
 - texttable
+- cython

 ## Example Data <a name="test"></a>